| The Vaults |

 - Move into a brick formation.

-- A spell/ability that increases a model's stats.
-The opposite of debuff.
+- 1) A spell/ability that increases a model's stats.
+The opposite of a debuff.

-- Can also refer to when a models rules are changed by the games developers, and it receives better stats or abilities.
+- 2) It can also refer to when a models rules are changed by the games developers, and it receives better stats or abilities.
 The opposite of nerf.

 - If a model hands out a buff to all models within a given distance of itself, that area is called a buff bubble.